 1. To study at P.A.R.T.S. must be affordable for any talented youngster, wherever they come from.
 [DNA] recruits young dancers internationally and sets up a scholarship system for the selected talents.

 3. To help young artists enter the field of professional work.
-[DNA] supports alumni of P.A.R.T.S. and other schools, and young choreographers from different parts of Europe where the educational programs are less developed through residencies, coaching, presentation and co-production opportunities in institutions across Europe.
+[DNA] supports alumni of P.A.R.T.S. and other schools, and young choreographers from different parts of Europe where the educational programmes are less developed.
+This happens through residencies, coaching, presentation and co-production opportunities in institutions across Europe.
 It also offers sustained support to a small Focus Group of 7-8 people over a period of 2 to 4 years.

 Target groups of [DNA]